declension/squeeze-alexa/docs/HOWTO.md

 :information_source: All directories referred to here are relative to the directory you just set up (unless starting with `/`).

  * Edit `squeezealexa/settings.py`, filling in the details [as detailed there](../squeezealexa/settings.py).
+ * Most of these can be left as-is, but you'll definitely need to fill in your `APPLICATION_ID` and your transport settings (hostnames / ports etc).
  * Make sure your `squeeze-alexa.pem` file is moved to the root of the `etc/certs` directory (or wherever your `CERT_DIR` points to).